mingus-vw/WFlootcalc/README.md

 # Backend Endproject

 Welcome to my Warframe loot calculator, my endproject!
 The project is a simple calculator for the free space ninja game called Warframe.
-Within you will find the option to calculate the drops of 3 selected enemies!
+Within you will find the option to calculate the drops of 3 selected enemies, view the rates of loot dropped when you have a resource booster, add, remove and favorite new enemies and login/logout/register!

 ## Installation